Ophthalmology is a unique field, so the advice you receive needs to be equally specialised.

 - Poor manner and attitude during a consultation – some complainants reported being unhappy with their ophthalmologist’s manner and attitude, rudeness during the consultation and receiving inappropriate comments made by their specialist.

-Ophthalmology in the UK – top tips to minimise risk
+Top tips to minimise risk

 Please note: this not an exhaustive list of recommendations, but key learning points from our analysis